arielherself/espresso/README.md

 Listen to an abridged version of the subscriber-only briefing.

-<strong>Euro-zone inflation </strong>slowed more than anticipated in December, helped by a drop in gas prices.
+<strong>Euro zone inflation </strong>slowed more than anticipated in December, helped by a drop in gas prices.
 Headline annual inflation fell for a second consecutive month, down from 10.1% in November to 9.2% in December.
 But core inflation, which omits volatile energy and food prices, rose from 5% to 5.2%, signalling more underlying [inflationary pressures](https://te.arielherself.xyz/finance-and-economics/2022/11/03/even-recession-may-not-bring-down-europes-inflation).
 François Villeroy de Galhau, France’s central bank governor, warned of further European interest-rate rises.

 <strong>Britain’s </strong>government announced a plan to support research into <strong>mRNA vaccines</strong> for cancer treatment, in partnership with [BioNTech](https://te.arielherself.xyz/podcasts/2023/01/04/biontechs-founder-on-the-future-of-mrna-technology), a German company that used the technology to create a covid-19 vaccine.
 The plan aims to accelerate clinical trials for the vaccines, with the goal of delivering treatments to 10,000 patients by 2030.
 BioNTech’s co-founder, Ozlem Tureci, said that [Britain](https://te.arielherself.xyz/britain/2022/12/26/what-if-things-in-britain-go-right-in-2023) was a “great partner” for the project.